gicappa/searchmetrics-interview/README.md

 - Documentation: without a proper documentation a product is hardly operable, usable, saleable.
 The documentation should be buildable from the CI and versioned

 From the code POV it is missing:
 - Front end: I would have done it using react / nextjs infrastructure
+- Backend Code: I would generalize the BTC-USD rate to a more generic Rate model that could host any kind of exchange.
+I tend to avoid generalization to avoid anticipating abstraction I may not need.
+Often I implement few concrete cases before introducing a generalization.
+- RESTful APIs: they need to be improved to be production ready (versioning, anti throttling, auth/auth, ...).
 - Persistence: obviously an in memory store is not an option for production.
 The selection of the database really depends on the functional and non-functional requirements.
-I'm a big fan of PostgreSQL on the RDBMs side and I would choose mongodb on a NOSQL world.
+I'm a big fan of PostgreSQL (SQL) and I would choose mongodb (NOSQL) since they both are quite general purpose.
-- Caching: for an high traffic website a caching system is needed to avoid hitting the database as a bottleneck and here there are plenty of options: once for all redis.
+- Caching: for a high traffic website a caching system is needed to avoid hitting the database as a bottleneck and here there are plenty of options: once for all redis that could operate also as a database.
-- Scaling: we should separate the api in a microservice like architecture to scale out horizontally the apis without replicating the fetch of the btc data.
+- Scaling: we should separate the API component in a tiny microservice architecture to scale out horizontally the apis without replicating the fetch of the btc data.

 ![Microservices](https://github.com/gicappa/searchmetrics-interview/blob/main/docs/images/c4-microservices.png?raw=true)

+## Coding task

+### Context
+We recommend not to spend more than 8 hours on this task.
+Please start with the most important aspects of the project to you.

+If you are not able to fully implement the task - this is fine, but please explain what needs to be done in order to have a production ready application.

+Please develop a service, that constantly checks the currency exchange rate from Bitcoin to US-Dollar (1 Bitcoin = x USD).

+### Requirements
+- The check period has to be configurable
+- The service must have a REST API with the following endpoints:
+- Get latest rate
+- Get historical rates from startDate to endDate
+- Please describe in a few sentences and/or with a diagram how you planned the project and architecture.
+- It should be coded in Java

+### Principles
+* KISS - keep it simple, stupid
+* Single responsibility / Separation of Concerns
+* DRY - Don't repeat yourself
+* Composition over inheritance
+* YAGNI - you ain't gonna need it (no over-engineering)

+only use patterns if they make sense and provide a benefit

+### Additional Notes
+There are no restrictions in terms of technologies, but please take a look at our tech-radar (https://status.searchmetrics.com/tech_radar/)
+If you have any questions, please feel free to reach out to us.